-Now suppose that the agent having elementary probability p_2 can be shown (by logical or physical reasoning) to have little or no effect on releases to the accessible environment except when it occurs in conjunction with the agent having elementary probability p_1 (e.g., the former may be an inert feature or neutral agent that requires the latter to make it a factor in determining the
+Now suppose that the agent having elementary probability p_2 can be shown (by logical or physical reasoning) to have little or no effect on releases to the accessible environment except when it occurs in conjunction with the agent having elementary probability p_1 (e.g., the former may be an inert feature or neutral agent that requires the latter to make it a factor in determining the magnitude of the release to the accessible environment); the logical implication of this demonstration is that the three scenario classes involving only the occurrence of the agent with probability p_2 will have associated conditional CCDFs that are identical with their undisturbed-class counterparts, i.e.,

-$$G{L}(m) = G{1}(m), \quad G{5}(m) = G{2}(m), \quad G{6}(m) = G{3}(m).$$ and the sum of all scenario-class probabilities is still one, as is easily verified.
+$$G{L}(m) = G{1}(m), G{5}(m) = G{2}(m), G{6}(m) = G{3}(m).$$

 The need to calculate 3 of the 12 conditional CCDFs thereby is eliminated.
-Scenario-class probabilities P_4 , P_5 , and P_6 will add to the corresponding undisturbed-class probabilities to given new undisturbed-class probabilities,
+Scenario-class probabilities P_4 , P_5 , and P_6 will add to the corresponding undisturbed-class probabilities to given new undisturbed-class probabilities, and the sum of all scenario-class probabilities is still one, as is easily verified.